Nursing Home Abuse & Neglect

 What is elder abuse?

-Elder abuse is defined as: “any knowing, intentional, or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable adult.”
+Elder abuse is a kind of personal injury.
+It is defined as: “any knowing, intentional, or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable adult.”

 “Elder abuse, including neglect and exploitation, is experienced by 1 out of every 10 people, ages 60 and older, who live at home.
 This statistic is likely an underestimate because many victims are unable or afraid to disclose or report the violence.” – CDC National Institute on Aging, 2017